 Option 3: it’s up to the UE implementation whether to perform measurements on the measID related with CPC that are not linked with the applicable candidate PSCells.

+Option 4: After received CPC configuration message, the UE continue to perform the measurement based on the original measurement configuration until it is reconfigured by S-SN.

 According to the current specification, although the UE can perform the measurement on the unnecessary measID related with CPC, but the measurement result shall not be used for the conditional reconfiguration evaluation since there is no applicable candidate cell linked with those measIDs.
 Therefore CPAC execution will not be triggered wrongly in such case.